Optimizations of Multilevel Quantum Heat Engine with N Noninteracting Fermions Based on Lenoir Cycle: Conclusion

 \section{Conclusion}

 We successfully constructed the Heat Engine model based on Lenoir Cycle by using multilevel quantum system with N noninteracting fermions as a working substance.
 We obtain that the efficiency of the engine depends on the compression ratio and also leakage parameter, whereas the efficiency is independent of the number of particles.
 Considering heat leakage as a physics parameter gives a different view of quantum heat engines modeling, especially Lenoir cyclic engine.
 The loop curves strengthen that the efficiency of heat engine is explicitly affected by the value of leakage parameter $\alpha$, but otherwise for the power output of the engine.
 The increasing level of leakage shift the parabolic-like curves become the steepened loop.
 Moreover, we have also derived the optimized properties of the engine model with and without leakage.
 The reversible model with a specific compression ratio was acquired while we derived the Clausius relation of this model.
-This new strike could be a new field study and more evaluation on particle itself, especially Fermions, would significantly improve the models.
+This new strike could be a new field study and more evaluation on particle itself, especially Fermions, and investigation on multiple cycle this reversible model would significantly improve the model's optimizations and evaluations.